adetaylor/browser-learning/docs/exercise2b.md

 * Impossible choice: anything to do with page layout.
 Don't attempt to support tables, frames or anything fancy like that.
 It would take hundreds of hours - it's all very complicated.
 Don't even try.

-Good choices might be h1-h6 or `font color`.